 Making a Comeback!

-Now, as with all fashion trends, we are seeing a huge comeback of the indoor houseplant – much like pokemon for adults, there is rare types, common types, and collectors’ pieces that are flexed on social media in their fancy pots.
-Some have indoor jungles almost – and many lay claims that they have a ‘calming effect’ on the atmosphere of their indoor space and that they feel they have actual health benefits on mood, air quality, and sleep.
+Now, as with all fashion trends we are seeing a huge come back of the indoor houseplant – much like pokemon for adults, there is rare types, common types, and collectors’ pieces that are flexed on social media in their fancy pots.
+Some have indoor jungles almost – and many lay claim that they have a ‘calming effect’ on the atmosphere of their indoor space and that they feel they have actual health benefits on mood, air quality and sleep.

 Is this anecdotal or is there some substantiating evidence to this effect of having plants around us inside?
 We turned a new leaf to find out the science behind these effects that were being spoken about in the masses.